Speed and impaired boating

 Also, consider other users of the waterway such as swimmers, divers and people aboard small vessels that your wake could cause to capsize.
 You could be held liable for these damages.

-It is no coincidence that drinking too much and taking to the water leads to dangerous situations.
-When you drink and boat you are not just a danger to yourself.
-Operators are responsible for the safety of their guests and should consider other users of the waterway.
-They must always be prepared and alert.
+When boating impaired, you are not just a danger to yourself but to others too.
+Each time you operate a boat, you are responsible for the safety of your guests and other people using the waterway.
+You must always be prepared and alert.

-Besides the possible legal consequences, mixing alcohol and boating is far more dangerous than you may realize.
-Fatigue, sun, wind and the motion of the boat dull your senses.
-Alcohol intensifies these effects, leaving you with poorer fine motor skills (for example, hand-eye coordination) and impaired judgement.
+Mixing alcohol and drugs with boating is far more dangerous than you may realize.
+Fatigue, sun, wind and the motion of the boat may dull your senses.
+Alcohol and drugs intensify these effects, leaving you with reduced fine motor skills (for example, hand-eye coordination) and impaired judgement.

 Impaired driving, whether on land or water, is punishable under the Criminal Code of Canada.

 Convictions for a first offence can result in:

 - prohibition from operating a boat or motor vehicle

 - seizure of the boat for a period of time

 The laws and penalties for when a boater is considered impaired follow provincial and territorial driving laws.

 Remember, provinces and territories also have their own rules on: